ngagesdk/wordle/PRIVACY.md

 # Privacy Policy

-Michael Fitzmayer built N-Gage Wordle as an Open Source app.
+Michael Fitzmayer built NG Wordl as an Open Source app.
 This SERVICE is provided by Michael Fitzmayer at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone